ayrat555/fang/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create a new Pull Request

 ### Running tests locally
 - Install diesel_cli.
 ```
 cargo install diesel_cli
 ```
-- Install docker in your machine.
+- Install docker on your machine.

 - Run a Postgres docker container.
 (See in Makefile.)
 ```
-make db
+create DB
 ```

 - Run the migrations